AlanHaghy/AlanHaghy/README.md

-## Hi there 👋
+## Hello Welcome to my Repo 👋

 <!--
 **AlanHaghy/AlanHaghy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

+- 🔭 I’m currently working on Python OpenCV project for image recognition.
+- 🌱 I’m currently learning to deploy AI multi agents.
+(AWS Generative AI)
+- 📫 How to reach me: https://www.linkedin.com/in/haghy/
+- 😄 Pronouns: He/Him